elizabethsong/Markov-text/README.md

 Markov Text Generator

-This is a simmple Markov text generator I built using Python.
+This is a simple Markov text generator I built using Python.
 The algorithm essentially takes in an input file and uses the text to generate output text of a given length, with a similar style.

 To use, simply run the file with an input text file from your local computer:
 ```